François de Malherbe: Works

 His prose work is much more abundant, not less remarkable for care as to style and expression, and of greater positive value.
 It consists of some translations of Livy and Seneca, and of a very large number of interesting and admirably written letters, many of which are addressed to Peiresc, the man of science of whom Gassendi has left a delightful Latin life.
 It also contains a most curious commentary on Desportes, in which Malherbe's minute and carping style of verbal criticism is displayed on the great scale.

 Malherbe's two most important disciples were François Maynard and Racan; Claude Favre de Vaugelas is credited with having purified French diction at about the same time.

+Two of his poems were set to music by Maurice Jaubert.

 In popular culture

 The Caen-based association football club Stade Malherbe Caen, founded in 1913, takes its name from the poet.